Skip to main content

 • negative effects on their physical and mental health, as well as on relationships, education and financial security

-The previous government promised to rebuild our broken renting system
+The previous government promised to fix renting

 What does the new government now need to do?